vibudhan/NetGuard-Firewall-Intrusion-Detection-System-/README.md

 📜 License
 Educational use only.
 Not for production security systems.
 ⚠ Disclaimer: This project simulates network monitoring for learning purposes only.
 Always use professional-grade tools in production environm

+---

+This project was personally developed by Vibudhan Dubey and Prajwal Dikshit as part of my MCA learning journey.